nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## 2.3 Command Format

 Commands are text that you can enter into the Command Box to tell TutorAid to perform an operation.
-Some commands can be divided into a few componenets, each of which serve different a purpose.
+Some commands can be divided into a few components, each of which serve different a purpose.
 The following diagram depicts the components of a command:

 ![](images/command-syntax.png)